smenjas/software-engineering-notes/donald-knuth-all-questions-answered.md

 like that where you don't need so much to many theorems.

 **Presenter:** That's true.
-I've heard a few people say that reading your books, "The Art of Computer Programming" is challenging if you don't have the right mathematics background, which I think is true.
+I've heard a few people say that reading your books, *The Art of Computer Programming* is challenging if you don't have the right mathematics background, which I think is true.

 **DK:** It's not easy to read my books, but it could be a lot harder. [crowd laughs]